s0hv/playlist/README.md

 This was created in python 3.4.4 and it's an early version so it will change a lot.
 Chrome extensions (in crx form) go in the folder src/Extensions.
 I suggest you get adblock since ads might confuse the program

+## Installation

+Install the chrome native host by double clicking the install_host.bat in native messaging host folder.
+Run the program with the command `python playlist.py` or use the start.bat file.
+Playlists are created with `python addlink.py`

 ## Requirements:

 Python 3.4.4 or later